Hamilton Lie algebroids over Dirac structures and sigma models: Physical models

-\end{theorem} From the general theory of the BV-BFV-AKSZ formalism, the classical master equation $\sbv{\gS}{\gS} = 0$ is equivalent that the classical action functional \eqref{GPSM} is gauge invariant, and constraints in the Hamiltonian formalism are the first class.
+From the general theory of the BV-BFV-AKSZ formalism, the homological condition is same as the classical master equation $\sbv{\gS}{\gS} = 0$ in the BV formalism.
+Thus, the classical action functional \eqref{GPSM} is gauge invariant.
+In the Hamiltonian formalism, this means that constraints are first-class.